Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 Industry and company-specific product and component data, however, is both proprietary as well as not immediately relatable to most readers.
 We wanted to create a BOM sample application with data that was **immediately relatable** to most Information Technology audiences.
-Therefore, we chose the domain of **software**, since software end-products are typically composed of a nested graph of sofware libraries (i.e. - manufacturing components), and IT audiences innately understand this.
+Therefore, we chose the domain of **software**, since software end-products are typically composed of a nested graph of software libraries (i.e. - manufacturing components), and IT audiences innately understand this.

 We considered using NuGet (DotNet), MavenCentral (Java), and PyPI (Python) as the datasource.
 But we chose